JeremyWurbs/mltemplate/_README.md

 ![Server Logs](./resources/demo_logs.png)

-You may use the `>logs` command at any time to get the server logs, which are kept by each backend server separately.
+You may use the `>logs` command at any time to get the server logs.

 ### Chat